Micro air vehicle: Practical limitations

 Although there are currently no true MAVs (i.e., truly micro scaled flyers) in existence, DARPA has attempted a program to develop even smaller Nano Air Vehicles (NAVs) with a wingspan of 7.5 centimeters.
 However, no NAVs meeting DARPA's original program specification were forthcoming until 2009 when AeroVironment demonstrated a controlled hovering of DARPA's flapping-wing NAV.

 Beyond the difficulties in developing MAVs, few designs adequately address control issues.
 The MAVs' small size makes teleoperation impractical because a ground station pilot cannot see it beyond 100 meters.
 An onboard camera allowing the ground pilot to stabilize and navigate the craft was first demonstrated in the Aerovironment Black Widow, but truly micro air vehicles cannot carry onboard transmitters powerful enough to allow for teleoperation.
 For this reason, some researchers have focused on fully autonomous MAV flight.
 One such device, which has been designed from its inception as a fully autonomous MAV, is the biologically-inspired Entomopter originally developed at the Georgia Institute of Technology under a DARPA contract by Robert C. Michelson.

 Given that MAVs can be controlled by autonomous means, significant test and evaluation issues continue to exist.
 Some of the problems that might be encountered in physical vehicles are being approached through simulations of these models.

+Limited flight duration is another limitation these vehicles face.
+This is especially true for vehicles weighing less than 10 grams, which are constrained to 10 minute flights.
+Solar-powered MAVs are a potential solution, but payload capacity and poor trade-offs between lift generation and power efficiency reduce their viability.
+However, Shen et al. (2024) hit upon a vehicle that could subvert these limitations, which they named the CoulombFly.
+The CoulombFly weighs 4.21 grams, yet can achieve 1 hour flights.
+This is realized with "an electrostatic-driven propulsion system with a high lift-to-power efficiency of 30.7 g W−1 and an ultralight kilovolt power system with a low power consumption of 0.568 W".